 Roof Truss Framing

 There are many different styles of roof truss framing depending on the architectural style being built.
 They can be vaulted, flat, gambrel, queen, fink, cantilever and more.
 They may also be prefabricated or constructed on site.
-Today over 75% of homes are built using trusses.
-This is because they are economical, easy to build, use less lumber than conventional and require less man-power.
+Today over 75% of homes are built using roofing trusses.
+This is because they are economical, easy to build, use less lumber than conventional construction and require less man-power.

-The of Roof Truss Framing
+The History of Roof Truss Framing

 Modern roof truss framing was the brain-child of A. Carroll Sanford.
 In 1952 he worked with wood, plates and screws and found that the metal plated wood truss that he created could withstand more weight than traditional construction.
 He patented the idea and soon manufacturing companies began producing prefabricated roof trusses.
-Today homes can have larger rooms with fewer supports allowing for a more open floor than earlier homes.
+Today homes can have larger rooms with fewer supports allowing for a more open floor plan design than earlier homes.

 Picking the Right Timber